 - Professional Association or Trade Unions may have in place a Code, or rules, which set out how members should behave in relation to raising concerns involving colleagues and/or in relation to dealings with colleagues in general.
-Staff are advised, if they are members of such an association, to familiarise themselves with any such Code or rules or contact their Union for further advice. - Where concerns relate to a child protection issue, action should be taken in accordance with the Safeguarding and Child Protection Policy concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that:
+Staff are advised, if they are members of such an association, to familiarise themselves with any such Code or rules or contact their Union for further advice. - Where concerns relate to a child protection issue, action should be taken in accordance with the Safeguarding and Child Protection Policy.